-Lincoln County has one of the highest rates of children in foster care in Oregon: nearly 200 children currently live in a foster care.
+Lincoln and Tillamook Counties have high rates of children in foster care in Oregon: many children currently live in a foster care.
 All of these children have suffered from neglect or abuse at the hands of their parents.

-Our Juvenile Dependency Judge must decide the futures of abused and neglected children in a system that is too overburdened to focus adequately on the needs for each child.
+Our Juvenile Dependency Judges must decide the futures of abused and neglected children in a system that is too overburdened to focus adequately on the needs for each child.

 Without the powerful voice of an advocate, children too often return to unsafe homes or languish in long-term foster care, risking further abuse or neglect.
 When children grow up without a safe, loving home there are dire long-term consequences: